aws/chalice/docs/source/upgrading.rst

   ``.chalice/deployed/<stage>.json``.
 This means you cannot downgrade to earlier versions of chalice unless you manually update ``.chalice/deployed.json`` as well.

+The ``chalice package`` command has also been updated to use the deployer.
+This results in several changes compared to the previous
+version:

+* Pure lambdas are supported
+* Scheduled events are supported
+* Parity between the behavior of ``chalice deploy`` and ``chalice package``

+As part of this change, the CFN resource names have been updated to use ``CamelCase`` names.
+Previously, chalice converted your python function names to CFN resource names by removing all non alphanumeric characters and appending an md5 checksum, e.g ``my_function -> myfunction3bfc``.
+With this new packager update, the resource name would be converted as ``my_function -> MyFunction``.
+Note, the ``Outputs`` section renames unchanged in order to preserve backwards compatibility.
+In order to fix parity issues with ``chalice deploy`` and ``chalice package``, we now explicitly create an IAM role resource as part of the default configuration.
+This means the default SAM template requires capability ``CAPABILITY_NAMED_IAM`` instead of ``CAPABILITY_IAM``.
+As always, you still have the ability to control exactly how IAM roles map to your AWS Lambda functions.
+This only affects the default configuration.

 .. _v1-0-0b2: